IamShivakumar/Phonepe_Pulse_DataVisualization/README.md

 Geo visualization using Plotly's built-in geo map functions.
 Dynamic updating of dashboards based on database data.
 Project development and deployment, including testing and securing the solution.

-## Contribution
-Contributions to this project are welcome!
-If you encounter any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.